-For dinner, Delaware and Hudson offers a $48 tasting menu, and it's officially our favorite new tasting menu experience in town.
+For dinner, Delaware and Hudson offers a $48 tasting menu, and it’s officially our favorite new tasting menu experience in town.
 The food is all sourced locally from the Northeast, and the beer and wine list is small but masterfully curated.
-We were very excited to see Pretty Things' "Jack D'Or" on the list, which we profiled in the beer section of this year's Football Guide.
 They also offer a cider pairing, because of course they do.
 The meal itself is low-key, and very communal.
-Although the kitchen displays a high level of culinary craft, Delaware and Hudson doesn't take itself too seriously.
+Although the kitchen displays a high level of culinary craft, Delaware and Hudson doesn’t take itself too seriously.
 We like that a lot.
 The meal starts with a smorgasbord of appetizers to share, followed by a pasta course, entree, and a dessert.
 Remember The Feel Good Factor™ discussed in our recent Meadowsweet review?
-Yeah, Delaware and Hudson has got that going on too.
-Whoever was responsible for handing out Michelin stars in Williamsburg definitely knows what we're talking about here - both restaurants got stars this year.
+Yeah, Delaware and Hudson has got that going on, too.
+Whoever was responsible for handing out Michelin stars in Williamsburg definitely knows what we’re talking about - both restaurants got stars this year.